dgerabagi/data-curation-environment/flattened_repo.md

 ### A110.
 DCE - Response UI State Persistence and Workflow Plan
 - **Description:** A plan to fix the response UI state loss by expanding the data model to include generation metrics and refactoring the UI to be driven by a per-response status.
 - **Tags:** plan, bug fix, persistence, state management, ui, ux

+### A111.
+DCE - New Regression Case Studies
+- **Description:** Documents new, complex bugs and their codified solutions to prevent future regressions.
+- **Tags:** bugs, regression, troubleshooting, development, best practices

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.